horatiu-udrea/cs-ubb-timetable-parser/README.md

 ## Who started all this?
 Hi, my name is **Horațiu Udrea**, I'm a passionate **Life Coach** and **Software Engineer**.
 I love creating **synergistic tools** for people and empowering them to live the **best life** they can, **no compromises**.

-Find out more about me on [my website](https://horatiu-udrea.ro) and contact me if you like what I do (and why I do it), I'd love to hear your story!
+Find out more about me on [my website](https://horatiu-udrea.ro) and contact me if you like what you see.
+I'd love to hear from you!

-## What's the story behind it?
+## What's the story behind the project?
 I was a student at this university a while ago, and I wanted to make something useful while I learned Kotlin.
 So I created an **Android application** that parsed the faculty's timetable and showed me only what I needed to see (my group's timetable), how I needed to see it (neatly arranged, only the courses of the current week) and when I needed to see it (even offline).